 This recipe is generous and there will be some leftover batter.
 Resist the urge to fill-up the cups as they will overflow during baking.
 Fill the cups just two-thirds full.

-The secret to moist cupcakes is to not over-bake them; 20 minutes is all it takes.
+The secret to moist Red Velvet Cupcakes is to not over-bake them; 20 minutes is all it takes.
 Also, as soon as they are cool enough to handle, remove the cupcakes from the pan so they don’t continue baking.

-At the end of the day, refrigerator any remaining cupcakes in an air-tight container.
-Cupcakes can also be frozen for up to 2 months.
+Refrigerate any remaining cupcakes in an air-tight container and enjoy within the week.
+Red Velvet Cupcakes can also be frozen for up to 2 months.

 2 1/2 cups cake flour